Podcast: Play in new window | Download

-It’s a bit like the chicken-and-the-egg dilemma.
+“[Budgeting] is a bit like the chicken-and-the-egg dilemma.

-People say, “Hey, how much do we have to spend?”
+People say, ‘Hey, how much do we have to spend?’

-“Well, I don’t know… how much is it worth to spend on this type of thing?”
+‘Well, I don’t know… how much is it worth to spend on this type of thing?’ “

 2. WHO IS YOUR AUDIENCE?

-If you don’t know who your personas are, where they hang out online, or what their touch points are, you’re going to spend a lot more budget to reach and resonate with them than if you had all those answers ahead of time.
+If you don’t know who your personas are, where they hang out online, or what their touch points are, you’re going to spend a lot more money to reach and resonate with them than if you had all those answers ahead of time.

 It’s also important to be aware that sometimes buyers are buying for totally different reasons.
 You’ve got to be really careful to make sure that your marketing really speaks to each separate entity’s challenges.

 Let’s say you’re relevant in both the healthcare and automotive industries.
-One product, but two very different industries with totally separate needs and challenges.
+You have one product, but two very different industries with totally separate needs and challenges.
 You can’t go in there and poof, be all things to everybody.
 That’s a big piece of marketing strategy that often gets missed.

 3. WHAT ARE THEIR CHALLENGES?

-Now, most of the time you’re selling through a distributor; and their challenge – think about it – is that they’re repping a multiple different (sometimes competing) products.
+Now, most of the time industrial manufacturers sell through a distributor; and a distributor’s challenge – think about it – is that they’re repping multiple different (sometimes competing) products.
 How do you as a manufacturer stay in front of them?

 Even if you’re ahead of the curve and using digital banner ads instead of print ads in a magazine: supposing it says, “XYZ Company, The Best You Can Get.”
-I’m not going to click on that, are you?
+I’m not going to click on that.
+Are you?

-I’m just thinking about one we just did, it was about dissolved oxygen – we won’t go into why that’s a bad thing in beverages; it’s a bad thing – so the ad was very simple, and it was beverages in a can…so all the ad said was, “Is dissolved oxygen kicking you in the can?”
+“I’m just thinking about one we just did, it was about dissolved oxygen – we won’t go into why that’s a bad thing in beverages.
+It’s a bad thing; so the ad was very simple.
+It was beverages in a can…so all the ad said was, ‘Is dissolved oxygen kicking you in the can?’ “

 That addresses the problem.
 If someone that has that problem, they’re going to click on that long before they click on an ad that says, “Here’s our product: it’s awesome.”

-4. HOW WILL THE MESSAGE REACH THEM?
+4. HOW WILL YOUR MESSAGE REACH THAT AUDIENCE?